 - Intestinal parasites

 When the contaminated water is consumed, the microorganisms are passed onto the individual drinking the water.
 In some cases, waterborne diseases simply cause unpleasant symptoms and can be easily treated.
 However, others have been found to be fatal, particularly when insufficient medical treatment is provided.
-In this article, you will learn the common waterborne diseases found throughout the U.S.

 According to the Environmental Protection Agency (EPA), only about 22.5 outbreaks occur per year, with an average of about 4,640 to 9,331 people infected annually.
 Those cases occurred mostly as a result of water coming from non-community systems (as opposed to community or individual systems).
 Fortunately, the majority of waterborne disease cases are not fatal.
 The EPA reports that an average of 6 people per year die of a waterborne disease.